joshbegley/nyt-latest/README.md

 `By keeping Mike McCarthy dangling for over a week, the Cowboys are a week behind other teams searching for a coach.`\
 https://nytimes.com/athletic/6059433/2025/01/13/cowboys-mike-mccarthy-jerry-jones-parting-ways/

-**Pope’s Autobiography, Secretly Begun and Long in the Making, Arrives in Bookstores**\
+**Pope Francis’ Autobiography, ‘Hope,’ Arrives in Bookstores**\
-`Pope Francis’ autobiography, to be published Tuesday, adds details to what is known about the pope’s childhood, but falls short when it comes to his later years.`\
+`The book, to be published on Tuesday, adds details to what is known about the pope’s childhood but falls short when it comes to his later years.`\
 https://nytimes.com/2025/01/13/world/europe/pope-francis-autobiography.html

 **Here’s How Senate Confirmation Works for Trump’s Cabinet**\